Valeprogr/react-ts-exercise/README.md

 8. This is the eighth Task [https://handsonreact.com/docs/labs/ts/MoreReusableComponents] [✅]
 9. This is the ninth Task [https://handsonreact.com/docs/labs/ts/RespondingToEvent] [✅]
 10. This is the tithing Task [https://handsonreact.com/docs/labs/ts/CreatingForm] [✅]
+11. This is the eleventh Task [https://handsonreact.com/docs/labs/ts/CommunicatingChildToParentComponent] [✅]